Federal Government Jobs

 Similarly, you may not be assigned to the state, city or even project that you had hoped for as your starting position.
 The National Parks Service (NPS) can be quite competitive, especially because most people who have chosen this as a career have a true passion and calling for what they do.
 But the more that you learn from every area you are stationed at and every project you complete, the more of an asset to the team you will become.
 You will be rewarded for this training as time goes by with better and better assignments.
 This sort of career path allows an individual to view each experience as a stepping-stone that gets them closer to the top.
 And being at the top is a place worth working for.

 Did You Know?
 The National Parks Service employs over 20,000 people.
-These jobs include everything from parks to regional offices, and the workers are both temporary and permanent.
+These jobs are in parks, regional offices, and both temporary and permanent.

 All jobs, whether they are seasonal, long term, or volunteer positions, require a wide range of skills covering many different disciplines.
 Although here we will focus on the outdoor job opportunities, the agencies also hire accountants, computer programmers, nurses and security services.

-The NPS hires approximately 10,000 temporary and seasonal workers each year as well as 16,000 permanent employees, and they all perform exciting and rewarding jobs across the country.
+The NPS hires approximately 10,000 temporary and seasonal workers each year and has about 20,000 permanent employees, and they all perform exciting and rewarding jobs across the country.
 Many of these employees get to experience the beauty that nature has to offer on a daily basis, as well as the historical sites that many people only dream of being able to visit one day.
 From the Grand Canyon to the Statue of Liberty, the NPS is an integral part of American life, and if you choose a career in this exciting field, you can be a part of preserving and protecting it for the next generations.